 |2N7000 TO-92 N-Channel Mosfet (200mA max)

 These mosfets are like “Transistors for Dummies” and work great as digital switches when connected to 5v Arduino digital pins – and you don’t have to do the calculations for the base currents, etc. So they are much easier for beginners to use although they will set you back a whopping four cents each.
-Note: A 100K resistor between the gate and ground keeps the fet off by default, but you can generally operate mosfets without a pin-gate resistor, though many recommend 150 ohms there.
-N-channel mosfets must be placed on the ground side of the controlled circuit.
+Note: A 100K resistor between the gate and ground keeps the N-fet off by default, but you can generally operate mosfets without a pin-gate resistor, though many recommend 150 ohms there.
+N-channel mosfets are usually placed on the ground side of the controlled circuit.

 |10K Linear Rotary Potentiometer 15mm